 All undergraduate researchers who plan to present their research at meetings or publish their research in any form are now required to complete on-line SARI training.
 This is a University requirement.
 For instructions on how to access the on-line training, and for guidance for what to complete, please see "SARI instructions" below.
 All students who wish to present at the Penn State Hazleton Research Fair must complete this training and provide proof of successful completion when registering.
 Please talk to your faculty advisor with questions or contact Dr. Chris Goguen via email at email@example.com.

-All students conducting research or scholarly work with faculty of the Hazleton campus are encouraged to present their work in either poster or verbal form.
+All students conducting research or scholarly work with faculty of the Hazleton campus are encouraged to present their work in poster form.
 This includes students from University Park who have worked with or are currently working with Hazleton faculty.
 Student projects done at University Park with University Park faculty are NOT ELIGIBLE for the awards given out.
-Students with winning Poster and Oral presentations will receive awards at a presentation during the week after our Fair.
+Students with winning Poster presentations will receive awards at a presentation during the week after our Fair.

 - Humanities Poster Evaluation Form (used for judging)